zenlex/forty/README.md

 # forty
 Challenging myself to a 40 day streak of commits starting with 40 JS projects for beginners from the freeCodeCamp blog (https://www.freecodecamp.org/news/javascript-projects-for-beginners/)

-In this repository I will attempt to make 40 consecutive days of commits and test my current understanding of JavaScript and git fundamentals.
+In this repository I will attempt to make 40 consecutive days of commits and test my current understanding of JavaScript and Git fundamentals.

 Working through a list of 40 good JS projects from freeCodeCamp.org.